 - Regular participation in teaching/learning case conferences and other didactics that address core topics

-- Earn at least 30 HIV specific CME credits over course of PGY2 and PGY3 (Resident will attend one of the HIV national educational conferences in either San Francisco or New York)
+- Earn at least 30 HIV-specific CME credits over the course of PGY2 and PGY3 (Resident will attend one of the HIV national educational conferences in either San Francisco or New York)